johnpuddephatt/happen/_posts/2017-01-10-publishers-association.markdown

 So we fixed on a mix of location filming, sit-down interviews and simple, elegant motion graphics, which illustrated a few key statistics and comparisons to reinforce the points being made in the audio.

-<iframe width="820" height="461" src="https://www.youtube.com/embed/qOYFngHe_c4" frameborder="0" allowfullscreen=""></iframe>
+<iframe src="https://player.vimeo.com/video/127523226?title=0&amp;byline=0&amp;portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen=""></iframe>

-We were helped by having two eloquent and authoritative publishers, Lis Tribe from Hodder Education and Colin Hughes from Collins Learning.
-They were happy to appear on camera and we asked them to concentrate on a couple of key points each to make the best use of the time we had with them.
+<span style="font-size: 1rem;">We were helped by having two eloquent and authoritative publishers, Lis Tribe from Hodder Education and Colin Hughes from Collins Learning.
+They were happy to appear on camera and we asked them to concentrate on a couple of key points each to make the best use of the time we had with them.</span>

 We also decided to take them both on location to illustrate how closely the publishing industry works with teachers and schools; and make sure we had some good shots to accompany the points they were making.
 This led us to a primary school with Colin and the BETT education trade show with Lis.